-In another blog post, we explain what plugins are and how you can use these to add new features or functionality to your blog with no software programming skills required.
+In another post, we provide a detailed explanation of what plugins are about and how you can use these to expand your site’s functionality.

 To view this article, go here:

-In this step-by-step tutorial you will learn the importance of keeping WordPress plugins up-to-date, how to update and uninstall plugins from your site, and useful plugin management tips if you plan to manage multiple WordPress sites.
+In this tutorial you will learn the importance of keeping plugins up-to-date, how to safely upgrade and uninstall plugins from your site, and discover some tools to help you better manage your plugins if you own or manage multiple WordPress sites or blogs.

 How To Update And Delete WordPress Plugins